 If you focus on permanent placements, your fee will automatically be a lot higher than if you only placed temporary employees.
 The amount you charge is usually based on the anticipated gross salary of the worker (usually between 10 to 20%).

 Following the tips mentioned above can help your business start on the right foot and remain profitable over time.
 Remember that the most successful companies begin with a solid foundation.
 You and your clients will benefit when you establish a fair pricing structure.

 In sum, ask yourself who your competition is and what they are charging, understand your business expenses, so you know the bottom dollar, and don’t forget to give that long-term client a considerable discount if possible.
 Finally, keep the industry you’re serving in mind and take note of the types of placements you’re looking to acquire.

-For more other tips for staffing companies, check out these resources:
+For more tips for staffing companies, check out these resources: